WHO WE ARE

 The Horror Studies Working Group (HSWG) is here to assert that horror matters, and we want to provide as many opportunities as we can for the study and enjoyment of horror.
 The HSWG is made up of four collaborating central divisions that, along with working independently, come together to make sure we reach our collective goals.
 The Global Horror Studies Archival and Research Network seeks to build an academic infrastructure to facilitate the international study of horror.
 The George A. Romero Foundation is dedicated to continuing and honoring the great cultural influence of George A. Romero by supporting new generations of filmmakers, artists, and fans inspired by his legacy.
 The University of Pittsburgh Library System’s Horror Studies Archive is dedicated to creating a central hub for scholarly and archival interest in horror.
 The University of Pittsburgh Honors College’s Horror Genre as a Social Force Scholar Community helps fund and organize events devoted to enriching the experiences of undergraduate scholars and artists interested in further exploring the academic possibilities of the horror genre, especially its social and cultural significance.
 Future plans of the HSWG include full rosters of events over all networks involved in the working group as well as work toward a horror museum in Pittsburgh and an official Horror Studies Center at the University of Pittsburgh.

 The Global Horror Studies Archival and Research Network (GHSARN) provides a place for horror scholars around the world to meet, share resources, and remain in dialogue.
 Current key members (who are growing in number quickly) include scholars: Stacey Abbott from the University of Roehampton London (UK), Roger Luckhurst from Birkbeck, University of London (UK), Angela Ndalianis from the Swinburne University of Technology (Melbourne, Australia), Daniel Sacco from the Toronto Film School (Canada), Johnny Walker from Northumbria University (UK), and Kristopher Woofter from Dawson College (Montreal, Canada).
 The GHSARN also includes many leading scholars from the University of Pittsburgh across a number of disciplines such as Slavic Film Studies, Japanese Literature and Film, Political Science, French, and the University of Pittsburgh Library System.
 The network also has the participation of George A. Romero Foundation global correspondents Colin Corcoran (UK), Norman England (Japan), Julien Seveon (France), and Paolo Zelati (Italy).
-The network recently held a workshop and members participated in a panel for the Society for Cinema and Media Studies panel at their annual conference to discuss the benefits of a global network of scholars working in horror studies.
 Adam Lowenstein (Pitt Professor of English and Film/Media Studies) was able to found the GHSARN through the generous support of the Global Studies Center and their Global Academic Partnership Grant.
-Currently, members of the GHSARN are working on a 350,000 word companion on horror with a global focus from Routledge (2024), grants that include funding for symposia and horror studies events around the world, online and print publications focused on promoting horror scholarship, and forming the infrastructure so the Global Horror Studies Archival and Research Network can gather for an annual conference.
+Currently, members of the GHSARN are working on a 350,000 word companion on horror with a global focus from Routledge (2024), grants that include funding for symposia and horror studies events around the world, and online/print publications focused on promoting horror scholarship.
+The GHSARN has had a central role in designing and organizing global horror studies conferences at the University of Pittsburgh, USA (Sept 2021), Kyoto University, Japan (July 2021), and Melbourne, Australia (March 2023).

 The University of Pittsburgh Library System’s Horror Studies Archive boasts the George A. Romero Archival Collection, comprised of over 100 boxes of material.
-After many months of hard work, the bulk of the physical collection processing is complete and the collection is now open for research.
-The finding aid is available and will be updated as further processing, including of digital materials, is completed.
-Building off of this amazing acquisition, the library has been working to build a first-of-its-kind, dedicated collection of materials to support scholarly research and study of the horror genre.
-Notable acquisitions to this collection already include small press and first editions of horror novels; a scripts collection of both seminal and underground film; and the archival papers of Daniel Kraus and John A. Russo.
-The library has also established a Women in Horror initiative to recognize and highlight the impact of women on the genre and has acquired the archives of poet Linda D. Addison and an archive documenting the history of the Viscera and Etheria Film Festivals through festival co-founder Heidi Honeycutt.
-This year the library also put on a webinar series which featured an impressive array of authors and scholars associated with Women in Horror including: Kathe Koja, Linda D. Addison, Maryse Meijer, Jewelle Gomez, Michelle Lane, Melanie Anderson, Lisa Kroger, and Lisa Morton.
+After many months of hard work, the physical collection processing is complete and the collection is now open for research.
+We recommend you check out the completed finding aid.
+Working off of this amazing acquisition, the library has been working to build a first-of-its-kind, dedicated collection of materials to support scholarly research and study of the horror genre.
+Notable acquisitions to this collection already include small press and first editions of horror novels; a scripts collection of both seminal and underground film; and the archival papers of Daniel Kraus, John A. Russo, Kathe Koja, Linda D. Addison, and the archives of the Horror Writers Association.
+The library has also established a Women in Horror initiative to recognize and highlight the impact of women on the genre with webinar events focused on women in horror including Koja, Addison, Maryse Meijer, Jewelle Gomez, Michelle Lane, Melanie Anderson, Lisa Kroger, and Lisa Morton.
+They also feature an archive documenting the history of the Viscera and Etheria Film Festivals through festival co-founder Heidi Honeycutt.
 A recorded interview series was also established with female filmmakers and producers including Gale Ann Hurd, Mary Lambert, Chelsea Stardust, and Guinevere Turner.
 The library wants to continue to bring pioneering women in horror to Pittsburgh to share their stories, show and promote their work, and teach Pitt students in workshops.

 The Global Horror Studies Archival and Research Network (GHSARN) provides a place for horror scholars around the world to meet, share resources, and remain in dialogue.
 Current key members (who are growing in number quickly) include scholars: Stacey Abbott from the University of Roehampton London (UK), Roger Luckhurst from Birkbeck, University of London (UK), Angela Ndalianis from the Swinburne University of Technology (Melbourne, Australia), Daniel Sacco from the Toronto Film School (Canada), Johnny Walker from Northumbria University (UK), and Kristopher Woofter from Dawson College (Montreal, Canada).
 The GHSARN also includes many leading scholars from the University of Pittsburgh across a number of disciplines such as Slavic Film Studies, Japanese Literature and Film, Political Science, French, and the University of Pittsburgh Library System.
 The network also has the participation of George A. Romero Foundation global correspondents Colin Corcoran (UK), Norman England (Japan), Julien Seveon (France), and Paolo Zelati (Italy).
-The network recently held a workshop and members participated in a panel for the Society for Cinema and Media Studies panel at their annual conference to discuss the benefits of a global network of scholars working in horror studies.
 Adam Lowenstein (Pitt Professor of English and Film/Media Studies) was able to found the GHSARN through the generous support of the Global Studies Center and their Global Academic Partnership Grant.
-Currently, members of the GHSARN are working on a 350,000 word companion on horror with a global focus from Routledge (2024), grants that include funding for symposia and horror studies events around the world, online and print publications focused on promoting horror scholarship, and forming the infrastructure so the Global Horror Studies Archival and Research Network can gather for an annual conference.
+Currently, members of the GHSARN are working on a 350,000 word companion on horror with a global focus from Routledge (2024), grants that include funding for symposia and horror studies events around the world, and online/print publications focused on promoting horror scholarship.
+The GHSARN has had a central role in designing and organizing global horror studies conferences at the University of Pittsburgh, USA (Sept 2021), Kyoto University, Japan (July 2021), and Melbourne, Australia (March 2023).

 The University of Pittsburgh Library System’s Horror Studies Archive boasts the George A. Romero Archival Collection, comprised of over 100 boxes of material.
-After many months of hard work, the bulk of the physical collection processing is complete and the collection is now open for research.
-The finding aid is available and will be updated as further processing, including of digital materials, is completed.
-Building off of this amazing acquisition, the library has been working to build a first-of-its-kind, dedicated collection of materials to support scholarly research and study of the horror genre.
-Notable acquisitions to this collection already include small press and first editions of horror novels; a scripts collection of both seminal and underground film; and the archival papers of Daniel Kraus and John A. Russo.
-The library has also established a Women in Horror initiative to recognize and highlight the impact of women on the genre and has acquired the archives of poet Linda D. Addison and an archive documenting the history of the Viscera and Etheria Film Festivals through festival co-founder Heidi Honeycutt.
-This year the library also put on a webinar series which featured an impressive array of authors and scholars associated with Women in Horror including: Kathe Koja, Linda D. Addison, Maryse Meijer, Jewelle Gomez, Michelle Lane, Melanie Anderson, Lisa Kroger, and Lisa Morton.
+After many months of hard work, the physical collection processing is complete and the collection is now open for research.
+We recommend you check out the completed finding aid.
+Working off of this amazing acquisition, the library has been working to build a first-of-its-kind, dedicated collection of materials to support scholarly research and study of the horror genre.
+Notable acquisitions to this collection already include small press and first editions of horror novels; a scripts collection of both seminal and underground film; and the archival papers of Daniel Kraus, John A. Russo, Kathe Koja, Linda D. Addison, and the archives of the Horror Writers Association.
+The library has also established a Women in Horror initiative to recognize and highlight the impact of women on the genre with webinar events focused on women in horror including Koja, Addison, Maryse Meijer, Jewelle Gomez, Michelle Lane, Melanie Anderson, Lisa Kroger, and Lisa Morton.
+They also feature an archive documenting the history of the Viscera and Etheria Film Festivals through festival co-founder Heidi Honeycutt.
 A recorded interview series was also established with female filmmakers and producers including Gale Ann Hurd, Mary Lambert, Chelsea Stardust, and Guinevere Turner.
 The library wants to continue to bring pioneering women in horror to Pittsburgh to share their stories, show and promote their work, and teach Pitt students in workshops.